certuna/Applescripts-for-Music/README.md

 2. Run the script
 3. Confirm the Plex library location
 4. Choose whether you want to process the whole library (may take very long!), or only a range of folders
-5. the script opens a Terminal windows so you can see what it does to the Plex database
+5. the script opens a Terminal window so you can see what it does to the Plex database